ErasmusMC-Bioinformatics/streeklab-haarlem/README.md

   - "GALAXY_CONFIG_BRAND=MYcrobiota"
 ```

 This environment variable sets the branding for the home page.
-All other options in the [Galaxy config file](https://github.com/galaxyproject/galaxy/blob/dev/config/galaxy.yml.sample#L671) can be set in this way (append `GALAXY_BRAND_` to the name of the setting in the galaxy.yml file).
+All other options in the [Galaxy config file](https://github.com/galaxyproject/galaxy/blob/dev/config/galaxy.yml.sample#L671) can be set in this way (prepend `GALAXY_BRAND_` to the name of the setting in the galaxy.yml file to get the corresponding environment variable name).

 More information can be found at the [docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) repository.